Jbolivar13/Jbolivar13/README.md

 - 👀 I’m interested in Learn and get experience
 - 🌱 I’m currently learning NextJS
 - 💞️ I’m looking to collaborate on new projects where i could grow up
-- Some of the projects here on my repos are used for practice my skills in web development
+- Some of the projects here on my repos was used for practiced my skills in web development

 <!---
 Jbolivar13/Jbolivar13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.